fluencelabs/nox/docs/specification.md

 ### Happens-before transactions semantic

-We have already mentioned in [§ API](#function-invocations-ordering) that function invocations made by a client might be batched or parallelized but total order between invocations within a session is still present.
+We have already mentioned in [§ API](#function-invocations-ordering) that function invocations made by a client might be batched or parallelized but total order between invocations within a session is still preserved.

 One of the reasons is that a significant amount of time might pass between the moment the client submits a transaction and receives results back.
 Once the client sends a transaction, Tendermint has to form a block, pass it through consensus and deliver it to the state machine.
 Only once this happens and one more block is processed through consensus the client will be able to query and verify results.

 This process might take few seconds during which the client or the real-time cluster are not really doing much: for the most part it's just waiting because of the network latencies.
 Luckily, the client doesn't have to wait for _each_ function to complete.
 Instead, multiple function calls might be batched together by the client-side library.
 The library might also send multiple requests in parallel.

 To make it a bit complicated, Tendermint doesn't provide ordering guarantees for transactions included into the same block.
-This means a (potentially malicious) node might drop certain transactions from the mempool or, acting as a proposer, place them into a block in reverse order.
+A (potentially malicious) node might drop certain transactions from the mempool or gossip them in the order different from the order they have arrived.
+Moreover, a client might send different transactions to different nodes in which case there is no implicit arrival order information.

 However, there are certain cases present where the right order is critical.
 Let's imagine we have the following code deployed to the real-time cluster: